-The most expensive component of your new electric bike is the battery and motor.
-Most of the price involved in buying a ready to go e-bike is the size of the bikes storage unit, the lithium-ion battery pack.
-These batteries are now used in all types of applications.
+These lithium-ion batteries are now used in all types of applications.
 So it’s no surprise to find them powering electric bikes.
-What you will discover, more expensive e-bikes have higher-tech batteries that are lighter, charge quickly, and last longer.
+What you will discover is that more expensive e-bikes have lighter higher-tech batteries that charge quickly and last longer.
 Batteries degrade over time, holding less charge as they age.

 The quality of an electric bike battery makes a difference